FAQ – Frequently Asked Questions

 What is rack plating?

-There is two common ways to handle parts for plating, the first is rack plating.
+There are two common ways to handle parts for plating, the first is rack plating.
 Rack plated objects are wired or hung individually on a plating rack.
 Items that are hand finished, or are likely to nest or tangle usually need to be rack plated.

 What is barrel plating?